jinsenglin/odl/with-openstack/README.md

   * 10.0.3.0/24 preserved, not yet used
   * 10.0.4.0/24 preserved, not yet used

-Question: which one is used to be public network?
+Question: which one is used to be public network? adapter1 or adapter3?